 Micro-placements that work for employers and students

 Enhance your talent acquisition strategy by engaging students through a micro-placement.
-The Explore Careers program allows employers to give students much-needed work-integrated learning opportunities, but with added flexibility.
+The Explore Micro-Placement program allows employers to give students much-needed work-integrated learning and career exploration opportunities, but with added flexibility.

-- Micro-placements can be set up for onsite or remote work
+- Micro-placements can be set up for onsite or online work, or a combination of both

-- You choose how you structure your placement — 30 hours can be dispersed over as little as one week or up to eight weeks
+- You choose how you structure your placement — the 4-8 hour job shadow can be completed within a week, while the 30-40 hour projects can be dispersed between one to eight weeks

 - Placements cannot be combined with an existing co-op role or source of funding